-This page highlights some of the underwater photo gear I’m using to create photos and videos (almost) live from the ocean.
-I’ve spent many years and thousands of hours experimenting with gear and learning what works for me.
-That’s personal preference, of course, and why I’ll be adding companion articles to this page highlighting the best underwater photo gear for all budget levels.
+This page highlights the underwater photo gear I’m using to create photos and videos.
+I’ve spent many years and thousands of hours experimenting with different photo gear and learning what works for me.

 My Underwater Camera Gear

 I’ve been fortunate to shoot many different camera systems and decided to stick with my Canon DSLRs when buying my latest underwater housing in mid-2017.
 I’ve been shooting Canon since the 5D II and 7D, years before taking a camera underwater, and can’t say enough good things about the images Canon produces.

 Camera technology changes through the years, of course, but I’m still very happy with this system.
 If buying from scratch, I would certainly invest in mirrorless options like the Canon R5 (my topside camera) or R7 since you’re pretty committed to your camera and housing brand upon purchase.

 Here’s my underwater camera gear:

 Canon 5D Mk IV: My underwater camera workhorse.
 Photo, video, beautiful color tones, fast autofocus – I love it.
 Learn more about the 5DIV.
 If I was investing in building an entire new system, I’d go for the R5, but I just can’t justify the upgrade when the final (still image) product from each of these cameras is virtually the same.

 Canon R5: This year took the plunge and purchased the R5 as my new topside camera.
 The 45MP image files provide a lot more cropping options for clients (important for responsive web design, etc.) while the video capabilities are far better than my 5D Mk III.
 I picked up the Canon 35mm Macro lens for shooting closeup video and the RF 24-105mm f/4L (see lenses) as my every day lens.